posty-studio/autoblue/readme.txt

 == Screenshots ==

 1. Easily connect your Bluesky account to your WordPress site and start sharing.
+2. Show Bluesky likes and replies on your WordPress site.
-2. Keep track of everything that Autoblue does.
+3. Keep track of everything that Autoblue does.

 == Changelog ==